awsdocs/amazon-cloudwatch-user-guide/doc_source/search-expression-syntax.md

 You can define a search to find only exact matches of your search term by using double quotes around the part of the search term that requires an exact match\.
 These double\-quotes are enclosed in the single\-quotes used around the entire search term\.
 For example, **SEARCH\(' \{MyNamespace\}, "CustomCount1" ', 'Maximum', 120\)** finds the exact string `CustomCount1` if it exists as a metric name, dimension name, or dimension value in the namespace named `MyNamespace`\.
 However, the searches **SEARCH\(' \{MyNamespace\}, "customcount1" ', 'Maximum', 120\)** or **SEARCH\(' \{MyNamespace\}, "Custom" ', 'Maximum', 120\)** do not find this string\.

 You can combine partial match terms and exact match terms in a single search expression\.
-For example, **SEARCH\(' \{AWS/NetworkELB, LoadBalancer\}, "ConsumedLCUs" OR flow ', 'Maximum', 120\)** returns the Elastic Load Balancing metric named `ConsumedLCUs` as well as all Elastic Load Balancing metrics or dimensions that contain the token `flow`\.
+For example, **SEARCH\(' \{AWS/NetworkELB, LoadBalancer\} "ConsumedLCUs" OR flow ', 'Maximum', 120\)** returns the Elastic Load Balancing metric named `ConsumedLCUs` as well as all Elastic Load Balancing metrics or dimensions that contain the token `flow`\.

 Using exact match is also a good way to find names with special characters, such as non\-alphanumeric characters or spaces, as in the following example\.